denissudak/unread-notifications-update/README.md

-# unread-notifications-update
-Supporting code for my article – How to keep unread notifications relevant
+This is the supporting code for my article — [How to Keep Unread Notifications Relevant](https://medium.com/@denissudak/how-to-keep-unread-notifications-relevant-fff0b2dab2e7)